Racial pay gap in the United States: Asian

-Part of the explanation for Asians' higher wages is their greater-than-average educational attainment: in the 1990s, 23.3 percent of the total U.S. male population had at least a college degree, while 48.7 percent of Asian Indian men, 41.6 percent of Filipino men, and 35 percent of Chinese men had at least a college degree.
+Part of the explanation for Asians' higher wages is their greater-than-average educational attainment: In 1990 38% of Asian Americans had graduated with a Bachelor's Degree or More.
+This ranged from 65.7%(Males) and 48.7%(Females) for Indian Americans to 7%(Male) and 3%(Female) of Hmong and Laotian Americans, who were more recent migrants at the time.
 By 2017, 61.8 percent of Asian people above the age of 25 living in the United States had earned an Associate's degree or higher.
 The higher educational attainment of Asians masks the fact that a wage gap exists between Asians and whites of the same occupations.
 Whites earn more than Asians in almost all occupational categories when other factors are controlled.
 Asians still make 8% less than whites in comparable jobs except for Asians who have been in the United States for one and a half generations, whom have reached full parity in income.